 enry Kurtz was born in Germany in 1796 with aspirations for the ministry.
 After emigrating to America, he entered the Luther Synod and received his first pastorate in Pennsylvania.
 While studying the Bible he became convinced that faith was an essential part of baptism.
 A novel opinion for a Lutheran, and this position soon led to his excommunication.
 He moved to Ohio where he later met and joined the Brethren.
 Gradually he became deeply involved in roles of leadership.
 In a few years, Kurtz served as pastor, ordained elder, and writing clerk of Annual Meeting; a position which he held for almost twenty years.
 One reason being that he could intimately converse in both German and English, and the Brethren were in the midst of changing from exclusive use of German to English.
 The concern for denominational literature found its champion in Kurtz who had briefly attempted to publish a church paper while a Lutheran minister.
 A question presented to Annual Meeting in 1850 concerning denominational literature reawakened his enthusiasm for publishing, and he began to set in motion the publication of the first Brethren periodical.

-The two were eventually merged, and finally given the name The Primitive Christian.
+The Gospel Visitor and Christian Family Companion were eventually merged, adopting the title The Primitive Christian.
 Quinter became the chief editor and Kurtz devoted his time to working on a Brethren Encyclopedia which first appeared in 1867.
 The Primitive Christian later absorbed the Pilgrim in 1876, another weekly paper issued by H.B. & J.B.
 Brumbaugh from James Creek, Pennsylvania.
 In the same year, J.T.
 Myers and L.A.
 Plate started the Brethren's Messenger from Germantown, Pennsylvania and then moved it to Lanark, Illinois with a new title, Brethren at Work.
 In 1883, these two papers were merged to form the Gospel Messenger.
-The word Gospel was later dropped and it's frequency of publication changed from weekly to monthly.
+The word Gospel was dropped from the title in January 1965; and it's frequency of publication changed from weekly to monthly.
 James Quinter and H.B.
 Brumbaugh worked as co-editors.
 Messenger is still published by the General Offices at Elgin, Illinois.

-Of all the innovations that arrived during this period, one might suggest the following four as the more significant because they were the early portals that allowed the others to pass through.
-Without their early presence, the Industrial Revolution would have been either impossible or so gradual in arriving that one would be hard pressed to describe it as a revolution.
+Of all the innovations that arrived during this century, one might suggest the following four as the more significant.
+They were the early portals which allowed the others to pass through.
+Without their early presence, the Industrial Revolution would have been either impossible or so gradual in arriving that one would be significantly hard pressed to describe it as a revolution.

 Without the creation of factories driven by steam power, the Industrial Revolution would have been nearly impossible.
-Steam mechanisms are as old as Hero of Alexandria, Egypt (60 B.C.) but they were either novelties or contraptions that performed small-scale work.
-Thomas Savery and Thomas Newcomen constructed the first working steam engines in England, around 1700, but it was inefficient and impractical on a large scale because it used enormous amounts of water.
+Steam mechanisms are as old as Hero of Alexandria, Egypt (60 B.C.) but they were either social novelties or contraptions that performed small-scale work.
+Thomas Savery and Thomas Newcomen constructed the first working steam engines in England, around 1700.
+They were sadly inefficient and nearly impractical on a large scale because they required enormous amounts of water.
 It would be the improvements made to their engine by James Watt in 1760, that made steam power cheaper and more practical.
 Watt added a separate condensing chamber which immensely cut down on the amount of wasted steam in the main cylinder.
 Additionally, he added sun-and-planet wheels to convert reciprocal motion into rotary motion, plus a centrifugal governor to regulate the speed.
 These improvements made the steam engine more efficient and opened the door for the creation of large scale factories producing cheaper and greater quantities of goods.

 The Iron industry has been with us since, well, the Iron Age of prehistoric times, but it was not profitable or large scale until significant improvements were made such as the use of coke instead of charcoal around 1750.
 It takes lots of carbon to extract oxygen and impurities from iron ore and the main source of carbon was charcoal that came from the burning of trees.
 It requires about 100 kg of charcoal to make 1 kg of steel.
 Woodland was being consumed at incredible rates.
 When coal is converted into coke it withdraws many of the impurities from iron ore as gases or liquids and is far more acceptable for smelting.
 The large scale production of iron and later steel would revolutionize the construction and industrial landscape.

-At first, one might not think of this innovation as a significant part of the Industrial Revolution, but nonetheless, it led to the erection of more, taller, and safer buildings that would house or employ more people in a much smaller area.
+At first, one might not think of this innovation as a significant part of the Industrial Revolution, but nonetheless, it led to the erection of taller and safer buildings that would house or employ more people in a much smaller area.
 It might be considered a silent partner of the Industrial Revolution.
 The Babylonians used clay as their bonding substance.
 The Egyptians used lime and gypsum.
 The Romans mixed slaked lime with a type of volcanic ash.
 But cement of the ancient world was not consistent, predictable, or enduringly strong.
 When Joseph Aspdin invented Portland Cement in 1824, the world had a much better bonding material that was produced according to a special formula of carefully proportioned chemicals that allowed engineers to change its properties and accurately predict the results.
-It was a slow setting cement and it was extremely strong.
-A more predictable and stronger cement undergirded the construction industry that produced larger buildings for more people.
-The use of steel in building construction would later prove to create another revolution in the erection of the skyscraper.
+It was a slow setting cement and extremely strong.
+A more predictable and stronger cement under-girded the construction industry that produced larger buildings for more people.
+The introduction of steel in building construction would later prove to create another architectural revolution with the erection of the skyscraper.